szkrd/little-angular-book/book/04-dependency-injection/README.md

   - _@Host_ will not walk further than the current host
   - _@Optional_ set the non-existent dependency to null

-:exclamation: Place global dependencies in `@NgModule` - they are going to be instanciated only once.
+:exclamation_mark: Place global dependencies in `@NgModule` - they are going to be instanciated only once.

-:bulb: During testing one can easily inject mock dependencies instead of real ones.
+:light_bulb: During testing one can easily inject mock dependencies instead of real ones.